spham395/05-Python-Programming/chapter2/bytearray.md

 101 # Unicode dec value
 ```

-This can go both ways.
-We can convert these integer representations back into unicode or ASCII strings.
+**This can go both ways.
+We can convert these integer representations back into Unicode or ASCII strings.**

 ```py
 # Python 2 back to ascii string